swissup/module-rtl/README.md

 ### Create inject point for mixins

-> This step is optional.
+> This step is required if you want to use RTL mixins in your source code.

  1. Create `_modrtl.less` inside your module or theme with the following content:

     ```less
-    // The comment below is required.
-The module will replace it with its own mixins.
     // @modrtl
     ```

- 2. Open your `less` file, import created `_modrtl.less` file, and save it:
+ 2. Open your main `less` file, import created `_modrtl.less` file, and save it:

     ```less
     @import '_modrtl.less';

-    ...
     ```

 ## Usage